 Elmer’s disappearing purple school sticks provide washable glue sticks in packs of 30.
 The purple color helps children see where they are applying the glue, and when it dries, it is clear.
 It is washable, acid-free, non-toxic and ideal for classrooms.
 Each stick has 0.77 ounces of glue.
 The glue provides a very strong adhesive, so the children’s’ projects don’t fall apart or the glue mold.

 Elmer’s Washable School Glue is the tried and true white school glue.
 It bonds paper, wood pottery and cloth.
 It is safe and non-toxic and is washable.
 The pointed nozzle makes it easy for small hands to direct the glue where they need it.
 It comes in 12-packs of 1.25 ounces each bottle.
 It tends to be a bit runny and takes some time to dry, but it is a good high-quality, non-toxic glue for children.

 Paper cutters are incredibly convenient for makerspaces.
 There are many models of paper cutters, some are safer than others, but they all have safety features.
-Read this article to learn about the best paper cutters available today.
+With the advancement of its features from way back when — it will be fun to learn about the best paper cutters available today.

-Tape is another must have item on your classroom makerspace list.
-Modern manufactures produce a wide range of tapes for school.
+Tape is another must-have item on your classroom makerspace list.
+Modern manufacturers produce a wide range of tapes for schools.

 Construction paper set

 Construction paper set is a good tool for teaching the buddy system.